SamWhited/checkin/README.md

 Implementation of the server is up to you, but an example server written in Go can be found [here](https://gist.github.com/SamWhited/9941159).

+## Why?

+In April 2014 I decided to attempt a thru-hike of the 2100 mile Appalachian Trail from Georgia to Maine.
+I thought it might be nice to keep track of my journey and have some data to play with later, but all the apps for keeping track of things like that required an internet connection while in use, consumed a lot of battery, or required the use of a proprietary service that wouldn't allow me to get all the data I wanted.
+So, two weeks before the trip, I wrote my own client and server (similar to the example server above).

+# Data

+Data is sent to the server in the form of a [GeoJSON][geojson] [point][point] feature or as a [feature collection][featurecol] object if multiple points are being uploaded in a single HTTP POST, so your server should be able to handle both cases.
+There will often be extra metadata attached in the `properties` key of each `geometry` object, so your server MUST tolerate unknown fields.

+## POST

+Three fields are set in the post request:

+ - `location` — The actual location data as a GeoJSON object
+ - `type` — The type of the GeoJSON object in `location`
+ - `api_key` — An API key for authentication (if provided by the user)

+While the GeoJSON type can always be retreived from the JSON itself after parsing, it is sometimes useful to have this information before you've actually parsed the JSON string.
+The `type` field will always be one of `FeatureCollection`, `Feature`, or `Unknown` if an error occurs (not likely).

 # Building

 To build run: